-The T-Mobile Name ID application is a paid service, available on most T-Mobile Android phones, that provides call protection for T-Mobile customers.
+The T-Mobile Name ID application is a paid service that provides call protection for T-Mobile customers.

 With the latest version of the T-Mobile Name ID application, you get Caller Name ID, Spam and Scam Caller ID, Reverse Lookup, and Call Blocking.
 Use the application to easily identify robocallers, telemarketers, and more so that you can decide whether or not to answer the call.
 If you don't want to receive calls from a particular number, then let Name ID block calls for you.

 Learn more about T-Mobile Name ID

 Check out other industry recommended Call Blocking Apps

 T-Mobile offers a robust suite of call protection services to post-paid customers.

 Scam ID is a free, automatic service that identifies calls from known phone scammers.
 Instantly see when calls come in from known scammers, on both smartphones and feature phones.

 Additionally, you may choose to enable Scam Block.
 With Scam Block, all calls from known scammers are blocked with no ring-through to your phone.
 Both Scam ID and Scam Block are free services included with your T-Mobile subscription.

 You may also choose to upgrade to Name ID, a service that takes your scam protection one step further by identifying known scammers and allowing you to block any personal number.